sjgarza22/dnd-5e-cli/README.md

 In this README, you will learn how to install and use DND 5E Command Line Interface (CLI).

 ## Description
-This program will allow the user to
+This program will allow the user to peruse through the information from the 5th Edition of the Dungeons and Dragon's Handbook.

 ## Installation
 To install this program, please clone the repository.